chrisnoonan98675/site/xl-deploy/how-to/synchronize-plugins-with-a-satellite-server.markdown

 If you add, remove, or update an XL Deploy plugin or extension, you must synchronize XL Deploy with satellite servers before performing a deployment.

-**Tip:** After you change a plugin or extension, restart the XL Deploy server and ensure that it is working without any issues before you synchronize with satellite servers.
-This prevents synchronization of plugins or extensions that have errors.

 Before XL Deploy executes a deployment plan on a satellite, it checks if any plugins are missing or out-of-date.
 If any are, XL Deploy stops the deployment, and you must synchronize the satellite before continuing.

 ## What is synchronized?